Resources > Healthy Community

 We are hoping successful applicants will get their funds in November/December 2026.

-We will also arrange a visit to see your project in action!
+We may also arrange a visit to see your project in action!

 A mother and father sitting side by side with their toddler on mother's lap.